 Embracing pleasure (accepting it and enjoying it) is a form of healing and can be seen as a pathway to spiritual growth.
 It’s the Tantric idea (and also Taoist, by the way) that everything is sacred, that there’s no pure or impure, but that to come to a balanced person, one needs to surrender to all aspects of ones being and not suppress parts of it.
 It’s only then that sex, pleasure and sexuality can be transcended into spiritual growth and bliss.

 Apart from ideas drawn from Tantric and Taoist concepts, the development of the massage was furthermore formed through theories and practices from more contemporary teachers and thinkers, such as for instance, Wilhelm Reich, Harley Swiftdeer, and Mantak Chia, among others.

 Note also that the Taoist Erotic Massage is in fact the forerunner for the later more specifically developed Lingam Massage (for men) and Yoni Massage (for women), which was a co-development of Joseph Kramer and Annie Sprinkle.

 Before the massage starts there will be a dialogue between the masseur and client, exchanging the way the massage will work and listening to the client’s concerns and aims.

-The massage is typically climaxed with a breathing pattern and ended with the so-called Big Draw, which is a twenty-second clenching of the musculature of the entire body while holding the breath.
+The massage is typically climaxed with a breathing pattern and ended with the so-called Big Draw, which is a twenty-second clenching of the musculature of the entire body while holding the breath (the Big Draw pushes aroused sexual energy up the higher Dantian energy centers of the body, thereby transforming sexual energy into spiritual energy).
 Afterwards a period of rest and meditation follows contemplating the sensations in/of the body.